 Not surprising1y, most activities center on the beaches, including swimming, scuba diving, snorkeling and sunning.
 Those who can manage to drag themselves off the sand will find numerous tennis courts and both an 18 and 9-hole golf course.

 You should go exploring at least one day.
 The capital city of St. Johns holds its market days on Fridays and Saturdays, always a colorful event.
 The interior is a profusion of natural beauty with a rain forest, pineapple groves and banana trees.

 Nelson's Dockyard at English Harbour is a fascinating restoration of the dockyard and 18th century homes.
 The Admiral Nelson House, where Lord Nelson supposedly lived, is filled with impressive memorabilia from his life.

-Because so many hotels are located a considerable distance from town, you may find it advisable to book the MAP plan, or taxi fares could soon get out of hand.
+Because many hotels are located a considerable distance from town, you may find it advisable to book meals at your hotel or use a rental car to see more of the island.

 Next Page: Barbados and Tobago